r00t-3xp10it/redpill/lib/CertSign_PS1/readme.md

 <br />

-## Restrictions
+## Final Notes
 ```
-Do 'NOT' edit the signed binary\cmdlet after its being signed, or else the cerificate
+Do 'NOT' edit the signed binary\cmdlet after its being signed, or else the cerificate code block
-code block inside signed binary\cmdlet will brake rending the signed binary\cmdlet
-as NOT-SIGNED anymore ..
+inside signed binary\cmdlet will brake rending the signed binary\cmdlet as NOT-SIGNED anymore ..

+This cmdlet will NOT sign our script.ps1 if 'Set-ExecutionPolicy AllSigned, RemoteSigned' are set.
+Because ExecutionPolicy will prevent this cmdlet from running, If you wish to bypass restrictions
+then execute the 'PSscriptSigning.bat' module contained in this same repository (the first module)

+The PSscriptSigning.bat script can only be used to sign ONE cmdlet at a time, because it uses
+the same Subject Name everytime it signs one cmdlet ( Subject: My_Code_Signing_Certificate )
 ```

 Article: https://github.com/r00t-3xp10it/hacking-material-books/blob/master/obfuscation/working-with-certificates.md